-Do you like your clam chowder thick and chunky, or smooth and creamy?
-With or without bacon, and that little pat of butter on top?
+Do you like your clam chowder thick and chunky or smooth and creamy?
+With or without bacon or a little pat of butter on top?
 However you take it, a steaming bowl of chowder on the Oregon Coast is liquid nourishment for the body and soul any time of year.
-Here’s your guide to some of visitors’ favorite bowls, so gather your dipping accoutrements (oyster crackers or saltines?) and enjoy.
+Here are some popular chowder stops for a wide range of tastes.

-Gracie’s Sea Hag in Depoe Bay is another Oregon Coast institution, known for their chunks of sea clams happily swimming in a creamy base, topped with butter, parsley and paprika.
-Head outside for some post-lunch whale-watching; Oregon State Parks’ Whale Watching Center is just across the highway.
+The chowder at Gracie’s Sea Hag in Depoe Bay is an Oregon Coast institution — even included in a cookbook by The New York Times — with its chunks of sea clams bobbing in a creamy base, topped with butter, parsley and paprika.
+Head outside for some post-lunch whale watching; Oregon State Parks’ Whale Watching Center viewing platform is just across the highway.

-For more of an upscale joint, chowder hounds seek out the bread bowls of goodness at Georgie’s Beachside Grill, just north of the Yaquina Bay Bridge in Newport.
-Full breakfast, lunch, dinner and happy hour menus (yes, come for the cocktails) include everything from Dungeness crab benedict to seafood fondue.
+For more of an upscale experience, chowder hounds seek out the bread bowls of goodness at Georgie’s Beachside Grill, just north of the Yaquina Bay Bridge in Newport.
+Its New England-style chowder is available by cup, bowl or bread bowl.
+Stick around for the Dungeness crab benedict and seafood fondue.
 The dazzling ocean views will brighten any winter day.

-Owned and operated by a local fisherman, Luna Sea Fish House in downtown Yachats offers both white (New England-style) and the harder-to-find-in-Oregon Manhattan-style, with a tomato-based broth.
-Don’t forget to grab something for the road, including their freshly canned albacore tuna and smoked Chinook salmon, available seasonally.
+Owned and operated by a local fisherman, Robert Anthony, Luna Sea Fish House has two locations: one in downtown Yachats and one in nearby Seal Rock.
+Both offer New England-style clam chowder and the harder-to-find-in-Oregon Manhattan style with a tomato-based broth.
+Don’t forget to grab something for the road, including freshly canned albacore tuna and smoked chinook salmon — all caught wild — available seasonally.

-In Old Town Bandon, one of the best deals in town is the lunch special at Tony’s Crab Shack — a bowl of their luscious clam chowder along with thick ciabatta bread and a garden salad.
-Insider tip: The lunch special is served all day, a great budget-friendly meal.
-Sit at the tables outside on a nice day or take it to enjoy on a bench on the boardwalk, steps away.
+In Old Town Bandon, one of the best deals in town is the lunch special at Tony’s Crab Shack: a bowl of hearty clam chowder along with a thick piece of ciabatta bread and a garden salad.
+Sit at the tables outside on a nice day, or take it to go and enjoy your meal on a bench on the boardwalk, which is just steps away.